La Trobe University is home to two student organisations, the La Trobe Student Association (LTSA) and the La Trobe Student Union (LTSU).

 La Trobe Student Association (LTSA)

-Located on all six La Trobe University campuses, La Trobe Student Association (LTSA) provide Student Services and Amenities Fees (SSAF) funded support services to La Trobe Students on all campuses.
+Located on Albury/Wodonga, Bendigo, City, Mildura and Shepparton La Trobe University campuses, La Trobe Student Association (LTSA) provides Student Services and Amenities Fees (SSAF) funded support services to La Trobe Students across these five campuses.

 Website: La Trobe Student Association Website